Richard LaCourse Award

 - Student work is not eligible.

-- Team submissions must name a primary contact as the contributor.
+- Team submissions must name a primary contact who played a key role in the publishing of the submitted work.

 Eligibility requirements and rules: